CLE-SH: Comprehensive Literal Explanation package for SHapley values by statistical validity: Interaction analysis

-\textbf{3.
-Target: Continuous, Interaction: Binary/Discrete.} SHAP values of the target feature are grouped by the category of the interaction feature.
-Each group of SHAP values is then regressed by the target feature values using the function type selected in Section 4.2 (among Eq.1 ,2 or 3).
-Functions that are fitted with statistical significance will be displayed in the scatter plots as shown in Figure5.d.
+SHAP values of the target feature are grouped by the category of the interaction feature.
+Each group of SHAP values is then regressed by the target feature values using the function type selected in Subsection~\ref{subsec:uni-cont}.
+Functions that are fitted with statistical significance will be displayed in the scatter plots as shown in Figure 7.d.
 If only one group (one category of the interaction feature) shows statistical significance for the fitting, there will be no comparison between categories of the interaction feature.
 If more than one group shows statistical significance for the fitting, a comparison is made to determine whether the pattern depends on the category of the interaction feature.

 However, comparing two different function equations is complicated because the difference depends on which range of target feature values is compared.
 And analyzing the difference by its location complicates the interpretation and deviates from our goal of comprehensiveness.
 Therefore, we only analyze the overall margin between the fitted functions of each group.
 For every target feature value, we compare the SHAP value regressed by each group using a paired t-test (parametric) or Wilcoxon rank-sum test (non-parametric).